 Application development – buy or build?

 The old question for CTOs, and development managers alike.
 Do we want to build a software application by ourselves, or outsource this process to a specialized company?
 What are the common problems and challenges in software development?

 If a company is not experienced with developing software, outsourcing might be a tempting alternative.

-Hiring some experienced developers might not seem like such a difficult task.
+Hiring some experienced developers might not seem like such a difficult task (check our article with tips on how to find software developers).
 Making sure that they will work well as a team is another, much more complex problem.

 - quick access to specialized staff and know-how,